With containerized shipping and intermodal transportation, cargo surveys

 Container Survey: There’s more to inspecting a container than

-and knows the IMO and IICL standards.
+counting sides and ends.
+Joe surveys to IMO and IICL standards.

 Compliance is required in order to ship a container.